darkblessedangel/seraph.wtf-leak/README.md

 this leak(old) version seraph.wtf script for prison life!

   game supports:
-  - arsenal
+  - arsenal (use it carefully, it may get banned)
-  - prison life
+  - prison life (use it carefully, it may get banned)